 If you cannot get to the stain immediately and have to wait till you get home then I would recommend using white vinegar.
 This would be the preferred method if the bloodstain has already dried.
 If so, pour a small amount of white vinegar directly on the stain and let it soak for 10 minutes.

-Then use a towel to blot out the stain.
-You might need to repeat this process and few times.
-Afterward, wash your judogi like you usually would.
-Avoid using bleach and other harsh chemicals on your judogi.
+Avoid using bleach and other harsh chemicals on your judo gi.
 If you need to keep your gi nice and white there is a better solution.
 This solution is also great for removing general stains as well.

-If you are worried about how to keep your judogi white without bleach do not worry there are other ways.
-Bleach will cause your gi to wear out much faster and it is best to be avoided.
+If you are worried about how to keep your judo gi white without bleach do not worry there are other ways.
+Bleach will cause your GI to wear out much faster and it is best to be avoided.
 Instead, you can use either baking soda, white vinegar, hydrogen peroxide, or Oxiclean.

 For the baking soda method, all you need to do is add 1/2 cup of baking soda to your normal wash.
 Baking soda is great for whitening clothes as well as removing nasty odors.
-For this reason, it is probably a good idea to wash your judogi with baking soda every once in a while even if you are not worried about whitening it.

-For the vinegar method, you simply want to add one cup or a little bit less of white vinegar to your regular load of laundry.
+For the vinegar method, you simply want to add one cup or a little bit less white vinegar to your regular load of laundry.
 Both baking soda and vinegar are great options for whitening your judogi.
 They also are great for removing stains and odors as well.

 The third option you can use is 3% hydrogen peroxide.
 For this method add 1/2 cup of hydrogen peroxide to your laundry load.
 Hydrogen peroxide is especially good for whitening clothes that have mildew or bloodstains.